JochenHiller/posgi/docs/implementation.md

 There is at the moment one fuzz test for parsing manifest file.
 Up to now no problems have been identified, so code seems to be OK and not breakable by unexpected data.
 For the test implementation see [manifest_parser_fuzz_test.cc](../framework/impl/manifest_parser_fuzz_test.cc).

+## Commits

+We try to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+We do also experiment with some AI assitance in generating useful commit messages.

 ## C++ Pros and Cons

 ### Pros